hautph/cv-hautp/README.md

 ![image](https://github.com/user-attachments/assets/b6caecde-bc93-4871-a26e-2a68009d745c)

 # Portfolio v3 Website

+> **Note:** If you are looking for the Next.js version of my portfolio, check out [https://github.com/muhammad-fiaz/portfolio](https://github.com/muhammad-fiaz/portfolio).

 This is the source code for my portfolio website, built using [Astro](https://astro.build/) and [Tailwind CSS](https://tailwindcss.com/).